A PWC can take on water in many ways, here are the most common:

 - Wait to hear back from the shop to see the damage.

 A lot of the time it’s not a huge deal, but if the engine takes in water, then it’s hydrolocked.
-A hydrolocked jet ski engine needs all the water removed, which means many oil changes.
+A hydrolocked engine needs all the water removed, which means many oil changes.

 Don’t Start The Engine!

-Jet skis don’t completely sink, so if your jet ski is taking on water, the nose will float a little bit.
+Jet skis don’t completely sink, so if yours is taking on water, the nose will float a little bit.
 If you look inside of them you’ll see foam and that’s place there to keep the watercraft from going to the bottom.
 The bad news is that the nose of the watercraft will be the only part that will float, the other 98% of the craft will be underwater.

 Hook to the bow hook in the front and tow the watercraft to land or a trailer.
 Be careful when doing this, no need to panic and get hurt – the damage has been done.